 As believers…we must pray for our communities, love our neighbors and share the hope that is within us.”

-APPLICATION: Culture and the cross are reasons to pray for our country and continent.
+APPLICATION: Culture and the cross are reasons to be concerned for our country and continent.
 Please leave a comment below.
+Thank you.

 Pointes of View exists in order to help people grow their faith in Jesus, build healthy relationships and effectively live out their purpose.